pangpang20/gaussdb-python/docs/advanced/pipeline.rst

 Pipeline mode usage
 -------------------

-Psycopg supports the pipeline mode via the `Connection.pipeline()` method.
+GaussDB supports the pipeline mode via the `Connection.pipeline()` method.
 The method is a context manager: entering the ``with`` block yields a `Pipeline` object.
 At the end of block, the connection resumes the normal operation mode.